ashishsingh0307/Learn_javascript/README.md

 VIDEO 2 - HOW TO SETUP THE ENVIRONMENT,
           DIFFERENCE BETWEEN COMPILER AND INTERPRETER,
+            {
+                COMPILER -
+                INTERPRETER -
+            }
-          HISTORY OF JS(earlier written in browser and now written in the ide), NODE JS IS USED TO RUN JS FILES, INSTALLATION OF NODE JS {using LTS(Long Term Support) version}, USING IDE (Visual Studio Code) (Jetbranins Fleet also good editor), EXECUTION OF JS CODE => "node filename.js".
+          HISTORY OF JS(earlier written in browser and now written in the ide), NODE JS IS USED TO RUN JS FILES, (MORE EXECUTION ENGINES WERE NODEJS, DENO, etc.)
+          INSTALLATION OF NODE JS {using LTS(Long Term Support) version}, USING IDE (Visual Studio Code) (Jetbranins Fleet also good editor), EXECUTION OF JS CODE => "node filename.js".
+          TREE PARSER IN THE CODE EDITORS HAVE SOME PREDEFINED KEYWORDS.

 VIDEO 3 - INTRO TO GIT AND GITHUB ======================================================================================================

           CREATING OF GITHUB PROFILE
             -> CREATING NEW REPOSITORY
             -> CREATING CODESPACE FOR THAT REPOSITORY